opds-community/drafts/opds-2.0.md

 The `facets` role is meant to indicate that a collection contains a facet group.
 Each facet group:

 * must contain a `title` in its `metadata`
-* must contain at least two or more Link Objects in `links`
+* should contain at least two or more Link Objects in `links`
 * may contain `numberOfItems` in the `properties` of a Link Object to hint at the number of publications available for a given facet

-> TODO: define link relations for the active and default facets.
+* may use `self` in the `rel` of a Link Object to indicate which facet is currently active

 **Example**